twstokes/DarwinDOOM/README.md

 ## Setup (macOS)

-1) The DOOM shareware WAD is already included.
-You can optionally replace it by dropping a different WAD into `DarwinDOOM/WADs`.
+1) Build and run.

-2) Bundle a WAD file and build/run.
+2) (Optional) Replace the bundled shareware WAD by dropping another WAD into `DarwinDOOM/WADs`.

 ## Controls

-The Watch app has touch controls.
+iOS and Watch apps have touch controls.

 The full screen is divided into a 3x3 grid: